Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

 ```

 :::tip Tips
-To perform base 64 encoding of client ID and secret, you can use some tools, or you can run below command.
+To perform base64 encoding for the client ID and client secret, you can use a tool, or you can run the below command.

 `
 echo -n '<client_id:client_secret>' | base64